CBD side effects

 It’s also likely that these problems could be as a result of higher concentrations, or of other ingredients included in the oil.
 Hemp seed oil and MCT oil are commonly mixed with CBD to act as a carrier; the coconut in MCT oil known to cause mild discomfort in some people and even diarrhoea.

 One of the main studies that linked CBD to diarrhoea looked at the effect of the drug Epidiolex on people with epilepsy.
 19% of the participants reported diarrhoea as a side effect.
-However, they were receiving measures of up to 50mg of CBD per kg of body weight per day, so the high concentration could have been a factor.

-Several studies found that more 30% of participants reported a change in appetite.
-For some, it was an increase, while for others it decreased.
-It’s likely that over a longer period these changes could affect your weight.
+It’s likely that these changes could affect your weight over a longer period.
 It’s worth noting that most of the studies that reported these findings involved children and used daily amounts of more than 150mg of CBD.

-CBD has been found to interact with several medications.
-In most cases, it either slows or speeds up the metabolism of the medicine, particularly those that interact with the CYP450 enzyme.
 This can have a significant impact on how the medicine works, so the Food Standards Agency doesn’t recommend CBD for anyone taking medication.
+CBD can also interact with some herbal supplements, including St John’s wort.
 If you have a medical condition or take pharmaceutical drugs, you must speak to your doctor before using CBD.

 Even a single measure of highly concentrated CBD can relax the walls of blood vessels reducing blood pressure.
 If it drops too low, it may cause dizziness and other complications.
-The study that found this used 600mg of CBD, but some consumers have reported signs of low blood pressure after smaller amounts.
+So, anyone with existing low blood pressure should check with their doctor before adding CBD to their daily routine.

 Allergies